-We have applied to list our common stock on Nasdaq Global Market under the trading symbol "CRTX."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the trading symbol "CRTX."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no market for our common stock.
 Future sales of substantial amounts of common stock in the public market could adversely affect prevailing market prices.
 Furthermore, since only a limited number of shares will be available for sale shortly after this offering because of certain contractual and legal restrictions on resale, sales of substantial amounts of our common stock in the public market after the restrictions lapse could adversely affect the prevailing market price and our ability to raise equity capital in the future.